Udtshi/Apple-Music-Preview/README.md

-# How to download Apple Music for Windows App via Microsoft Store
+# Download Apple Music for Windows App via Microsoft Store
 ## Requirements
 Check Microsoft Store Language.
 You might need to check your system locale has set as